 Getting the Right Equipment

 Of course, you can’t play any sport or game without having the proper equipment.
 As the name suggests, table tennis requires the use of a table.
-Specific tables for this sport are available at sporting goods stores all across the country, so you shouldn’t have any issues finding one.
+Specific tables for this sport are available at sporting goods stores all across the country.
+You shouldn’t have any issues finding one.

 Practicing Your Technique